rsk/rsk.github.io/updates.md

 ### This is my public diary
+- 2022 july 20 7:25 PM redefining self minute by minute, hour by hour, day by day.
+When "me" is no longer invalid.
 - 2022 july 19 4: 23 PM super conflicted with things happening.
 Need to address it.
 Entidi eado depression diary laga tayaru ayipothundi.
 - 2022 july 18: 12:03